williamweckl/star_wars_api/README.md

 - Able to create and update records without loading it from the Star Wars public API
 - Task to load all planets from Star Wars public API
 - Search planets by movie, climate, terrain and movie director
+- Change the API language by setting Accept-Language header and error messages translation.

 If you liked those ideas or have any other feel free to open a feature request issue or a PR. :stuck_out_tongue: